 Check to ensure the airflow to the unit is not restricted.
 The unit must be installed with proper clearances on both sides and at the rear with no obstructions to impede airflow.

-Remove any blocks in front of the air intake such as furniture or window treatments.
+Remove any blockages in front of the air intake such as furniture or window treatments.

 Measure the distance from the window air conditioner to outside obstructions, such as a fence.
 Confirm that the unit has at least a minimum of 20 inches between its exhaust and any obstructions.